 Chief Justice media statement 10 October 2021 [PDF, 501 KB]

 Jury trials at Alert Level 3

-In the Auckland region, no new jury trials will begin in the High Court or District Court.
+In the Auckland region, no new jury trials will begin in the High Court or District Court until at least November 2021.
 Jury trials that were underway prior to Alert Level 4 will remain adjourned (put on hold).

 Jury trials at Alert Level 2

 For the rest of New Zealand, jury trials re-commenced in the District Court from 8 September 2021.
 However, judges will decide on a case-by-case basis whether each trial can proceed, taking into account the case's individual circumstances.
 Scheduled High Court jury trials re-commenced from 20 September 2021.

 If you have received a jury service summons, you can check if you need to attend jury service on our website at: Check if you need to attend jury service.

 In the Auckland and Waikato regions, District Court matters considered 'priority proceedings' will be conducted remotely where possible in the Criminal, Family, Youth and Civil jurisdictions.
 High Court business will also be conducted remotely where possible.
 Call 0800 COURTS (0800 268 787) or contact the registry directly at Contact us if you have questions about a specific case and whether it is a ‘priority proceeding’.

 For the rest of New Zealand, courts will progressively increase their workload as local conditions and capacity allow, in line with the updated Alert Level 2 protocols (see link below).

 Court counters are closed during Alert Level 3.
 In Auckland and Waikato courts operating under Alert Level 3 protocols, you can file court documents and applications and make payments online, using File & Pay(external link).
 Alternative methods of filing will be accepted as per judicial protocols.